bochiwalritik/lifeexp-who-analysis/README.md

 Governments and world leaders are in charge of bettering the lives of their citizens.
 Government officials create laws and policies that have an impact on people's quality of life.
 The development of effective laws takes planning and requires research.
 Understanding what increases a population's lifespan is an essential move to start these inquiries.
 To fulfil this need, our project will demonstrate the variables or factors that are considered and have an impact on a person's life expectancy.
 Our reports can also look at the variables or circumstances that indicate or foretell a population's unfavourable effects.
 Predictions of the Life Expectancy of the Selected Region are now more prominent in demand by the Governmental Bodies and the Private Bodies and their Policy-Making With the advancement in new systematic, accurate, efficient, and result-oriented techniques in the field of Data Science.

 The data that we use is being classified into 4 categories:

-1) Social factors: Social factors such as Alcohol consumption, schooling etc 2)Economic factors: Such as GDP, Income composition 3)Mortality: Adult mortality rates of both sexes 4)Immunization
+1) Social factors: Social factors such as Alcohol consumption, schooling etc
+2) Economic factors: Such as GDP, Income composition
+3) Mortality: Adult mortality rates of both sexes
+4) Immunization

 The outcome variable which will be examined is life expectancy.